panva/oauth4webapi/README.md

 This software is a collection of routines upon which framework-specific client modules may be written.
 Its objective is to support and, where possible, enforce secure and current best practices using only capabilities common to Browser and Non-Browser JavaScript-based runtime environments.

 Target profiles of this software are OAuth 2.1, OAuth 2.0 complemented by the latest Security BCP, and FAPI 2.0.
-Where applicable Open ID Connect is also supported.
+Where applicable OpenID Connect is also supported.

 ## In Scope & Implemented